-Medicare/Medicaid and commercial insurance providers represent approximately 15% and 65% respectively, of gross accounts receivable at December 31, 2019.
-The remaining 20% is due from patients.
+Medicare/Medicaid and commercial insurance providers represent approximately 18% and 15%, and 60% and 65% respectively, of gross accounts receivable at December 31, 2020 and 2019.
+The remainder is due from patients.
 Accounts receivable are carried based on total patient charges.
 The contractual allowances include estimates for third-party contractual and other adjustments.
 Management determines the allowance for doubtful accounts by using historical experience applied to an aging of accounts.
 Accounts receivable are written off when deemed uncollectible.

 Contractual allowances result from the differences between the rates charged for services performed and expected reimbursements by both insurance companies and government sponsored healthcare programs for such services.
-Medicare regulations and the various third party payors and managed care contracts are often complex and may include multiple reimbursement mechanisms payable for the services provided in our clinics.
-We estimate contractual allowances based on our interpretation of the applicable regulations, payor contracts, and the historical collection experience of the clinic and apply an appropriate contractual allowance reserve percentage to the gross accounts receivable balances for each clinic.
-Based on our historical experience, calculating the contractual allowance reserve percentage at the clinic level is sufficient to allow us to provide the necessary detail and accuracy with our collectability estimates.
-However, the services authorized and provided and related reimbursement are subject to interpretation that could result in payments that differ from our estimates.
-Payor terms are periodically revised necessitating continual review and assessment of the estimates made by management.
-Our billing systems may not capture the exact change in our contractual allowance reserve estimate from period to period.
-Therefore, in order to assess the accuracy of our revenues and hence our contractual allowance reserves, management compares cash collections to corresponding net revenues measured both in the aggregate and on a clinic-by-clinic basis.
+Medicare regulations and the various third party payers and managed care contracts are often complex and may include multiple reimbursement mechanisms payable for the services provided in our clinics.
+The Company estimates contractual allowances based on its interpretation of the applicable regulations, payer contracts, and the historical collection experience of the clinic and apply an appropriate contractual allowance reserve percentage to the gross accounts receivable balances for each clinic.
+Based on management's historical experience, calculating the contractual allowance reserve percentage at the clinic level is sufficient to allow the Company to provide the necessary detail and accuracy with its collectability estimates.
+However, the services authorized and provided and related reimbursement are subject to interpretation that could result in payments that differ from the Company's estimates.
+Payer terms are periodically revised necessitating continual review and assessment of the estimates made by management.
+The Company's billing systems may not capture the exact change in contractual allowance reserve estimate from period to period.
+Therefore, in order to assess the accuracy of revenues and hence contractual allowance reserves, management compares cash collections to corresponding net revenues measured both in the aggregate and on a clinic-by-clinic basis.